thomasjamespope/CharTED-KMC/README.md

 $s_{i}=s_{i-1}+k_{i}, \quad s_{1}=k_{1}$

-To select an event, a random number uniformly distributed between zero and $s_{N}$, $\eta$, is chosen, where $N$ is the number of possible hopping events.
+To select an event, a random number, $\eta$, uniformly distributed between zero and $s_{N}$ is chosen, where $N$ is the number of possible hopping events.
 The event number, $j$, is given when the inequality is satisfied,

 $s_{j-1} < \eta < s_{j}.$